TargetProcess/taucharts-docs/basic/settings.md

 It is 0.25 by default.
 See example where yDensityPadding is set to 30 and xDensityPadding is set to 1: https://jsfiddle.net/taucharts/p3jtgt4j/

+#### animationSpeed

+Controls the duration of elements animation.
+By default it is `750` ms. Set `0` to disable animation.

+#### asyncRendering

+Setting `asyncRendering: true` will make a browser more responsive, when rendering charts with large amount of data and facets.
+See more info about asynchronous rendering [here](../advanced/performance.md).